 1. Gallatin River (Yellowstone National Park and Montana)

 This will come as a bit of a surprise that I'm listing this as #1.
 It's one of those streams that everyone loves, but usually plays second fiddle to other famous rivers in the Yellowstone area.
 Most folks spend most of their trip on the really "classy" trout streams, like the Madison, Yellowstone, Firehole, or the Paradise valley spring creeks.
 The Gallatin is just that friendly little river that courses through gorgeous mountain territory and produces some small trout.
-The beautiful mountain meadow water in Yellowstone National Park, and for a few miles below holds several hundred small rainbows and cutthroat in it's plentiful riffles.
+The beautiful mountain meadow water in Yellowstone National Park, and for a few miles below holds small rainbows and cutthroat in its plentiful riffles.
 You won't find the thousands of trout per mile that you'll find on the Madison, or the 20" browns, but it doesn't get any more beautiful and the fish usually aren't at all fussy.
 Access is easy and ample.
 Downstream, it gains power and roars through a whitewater canyon.
 It's no longer an easy going meadow stream, but the trout numbers, and size of the fish, get steadily better.
 Below the canyon, the stream spills out into a wide sagebrush valley populated by elk and moose.
-Especially below the mouth of the East Gallatin, big browns begin to show up in good numbers under the undercut banks.
+Especially below the mouth of the East Gallatin, big browns begin to show up in good numbers below the undercut banks.
 This is good float fishing water, although waders can do well also.
-Finally, the Gallaitin finds it's way to Three Forks where the it helps form the mighty Missouri.
+Finally, the Gallaitin finds it's way to Three Forks where it helps form the mighty Missouri.
 The Missouri itself is an awesome trout stream, and it's the next stream on our list.

 2. Missouri River (Montana)